-Although Chihuahuas are a relatively healthy and hardy breed overall according to the American Kennel Club, they are considered prone to dental disease.
-This means that most Chihuahuas will suffer from dental problems, especially later in life.
+Although Chihuahuas are a relatively healthy and hardy breed overall, they are considered prone to dental disease according to the American Kennel Club.
+This means that most Chihuahuas will suffer from teeth problems, especially later in life.

-Most frequently, Chihuahuas rescued from neglectful situations, such as puppy mills or hoarding, have no teeth at a much earlier age than a Chihuahua who was cared for in a loving home.
+Most frequently, Chihuahua teeth problems occur when dogs are rescued from neglectful situations, such as puppy mills or hoarding.
+These Chihuahua teeth issues happen at a much earlier age than with dogs who are cared for in a loving home.

 Preventative care is crucial for maintaining good oral health and Chihuahuas in these situations are often never provided any preventative veterinary care or even any veterinary care at all.

 Puppy mills frequently use water bottles that you might see in a small animal cage to water the dogs as well.
 This type of bottle is often associated with dental disease.

 Even Chihuahuas who have been raised in loving homes may lose teeth as they age as a result of poor genetics or lack of regular dental care, combined with their long life span.

 Generally, dogs do not make brushing their teeth easy.
 Tiny mouths are already more difficult to clean, and most dogs struggle against tooth brushings.
 As wrestling a dog to brush their teeth, especially a small breed, could result in injury, most owners are deterred from brushing their dog’s teeth.

 Their tiny mouths, their genetic predisposition to dental disease, and their long life spans make Chihuahuas one of the most common breeds to suffer from extreme cases of dental disease.

 Do Chihuahuas Lose Their Teeth?